8

 The entry-level Long Range RWD model uses a single 215bhp motor on the rear axle and offers a headline-grabbing official range of 385 miles (although that is on the smallest wheels that are unlikely to be offered in the UK).

-The Long Range AWD adds a 94bhp motor on the front axle, while the range-topping Performance AWD tested here uses a pair of 215bhp motors, giving a maximum system outputs of 429bhp and 516lb ft, for a 0-62mph time of 5.2sec and a range of around 315 miles.
+The Long Range AWD adds a 94bhp motor on the front axle, while the range-topping Performance AWD tested here uses a pair of 215bhp motors, giving maximum system outputs of 429bhp and 516lb ft, for a 0-62mph time of 5.2sec and a range of around 315 miles.
 That's quite rapid for a large SUV that can carry seven people.

 Hyundai says the intent was to deliver a “luxurious and refined” drive, and it delivers well on that score.
-The Performance powertrain enables it to accelerate faster than you would expect of a 2.6-tonne car and the power delivery is calm and linear.
+The Performance powertrain enables it to accelerate faster than you would expect of a 2.6-tonne car, and the power delivery is calm and linear.
 It's reasonably well-balanced, with that instant hit of torque that allows EVs to get up to speed quickly, but without overdoing it like some rivals.

-But it's definitely no slouch, and the power delivery remains unflustered.
+But it's definitely no slouch and the power delivery remains unflustered.
 There's always plenty of power to call on if you really need it.

 RIDE & HANDLING